banbaralab/lpnmr2026/README.md

 # Supplementary Materials: Adaptive Large Neighborhood Prioritized Search for Optimization in Answer Set Programming

-## Introduction
+## The heulingo solver

-Heulingo is a solver for solving Combinatorial Optimization Problems (COPs) based on Adaptive Large Neighborhood Prioritized Search (ALNPS) with Answer Set Programming (ASP).
+Heulingo is an ASP-based implementation of Adaptive Large Neighborhood Prioritized Search (ALNPS).
-ALNPS is a metaheuristic that
+ALNPS is a metaheuristic that iteratively seeks better solutions starting from an initial solution.
-starts with an initial solution and then iteratively tries to find better solutions by alternately destroying a current solution and reconstructing it with prioritized search.
+It alternates between performing  variability-guided destruction and prioritized search on the current solution.

 ## Requirements